icopy-site/awesome/docs/awesome/awesome-lit-html.md

 ## Inspired Solutions

 These libraries do not depend on lit-html, but are inspired by some of its concepts.
-They use `html` and `css` tagged template literals, and leverage the benefits of the same or similar [IDE Plugins](#ide-plugins) for syntax highlighting.
+They use `html` and `css` tagged

 - [hybrids](https://github.com/hybridsjs/hybrids) - UI library for creating Web Components with simple and functional API.
 - [lit-ntml](https://github.com/motss/lit-ntml) - Lightweight and modern templating for SSR in Node.js, inspired by lit-html.